mapbox/mapbox-vision-ios/CODESTYLE.md

 - Xcode

-Swiftlint is integrated into an Xcode build phase, so you'll get warnings and errors displayed in the IDE each time you hit `Cmd + B`  or `Cmd + R`.
+In our projects we integrated Swiftlint into an Xcode build phase, so you'll get warnings and errors displayed in the IDE each time you hit `Cmd + B`  or `Cmd + R`.

 - AppCode